 Applicants selected through this RFP are required to commit to their projects for a minimum of 10 years.
-Trees may be planted in stages, but must be completed within the first three (3) years of the contract execution date.
+The project implementation phase shall be completed within three (3) years of the contract execution date.
 During the contract period, Applicants must maintain the project, comply with other requirements described in this RFP, and make the project available for inspection if requested by District and/or CARB staff.